Case Study – Client with current assets in excess of £5 million

 - They did not want to simply give money to their working children as they were concerned in the event they need long term care but definitely wanted to eliminate any IHT for their children.

-- They were both basic rate income tax payers for income.
+- They were both higher rate income tax payers for income tax purposes.

 The recommended solutions